Cost of Adoption

 The cost of adoption depends in large part on the type of adoption you are seeking.

-The only cost for step-parent adoption, kinship adoption, private adoption w/o agency assistance, and “re-adoption” should be legal expenses.
+The only cost for step-parent adoption, kinship adoption, private adoption w/o agency assistance, and “re-adoption” should be the legal expenses detailed below.

 The cost of a private/independent adoption through an agency varies widely.

 The primary cost of adopting through the foster system will also be legal expenses.
 However, you should also expect to spend approximately $150 per adult (for CPR/First Aid Certification, TB test & physical, FBI fingerprinting, and books) and $25-$40 per child (TB test).

 CPS will cover up to $1,200 of your legal expenses when you adopt a “special needs” child through the foster system!
 They will also provide continued financial assistance after the adoption, as well as free tuition to a state college, for these children.

 To qualify as "special needs," the child must be in CPS custody and (one of the following):

 - at least 2 years old and a minority;

 - adopted as part of a sibling group or joining sibling in adoptive home;

 - have a physical, mental, or emotional handicapping condition; or